 This highlights the need for investing in cybersecurity services intended to deal with security risks related to remote working.
-These are highlighted in the enclosed diagram, with short introductions provided below:

 - Large Attack Surface – Organisations with increased cloud presence and non-company owned device usage have added to the overall attack surface of an organisation.

-- Error Situations – With businesses worried about their survival, quick situations arise where current setups don’t provide the flexibility.
-Employees tend to go with best intentions in order to be efficient.
+- Error Situations – With businesses worried about their survival, quick situations arise where current setups don’t provide flexibility.
+Employees tend to go with the best intentions in order to be efficient.
 Whether its a new collaboration tool, file sharing platform or any chat application, risks are part of the equation.
 This is a challenge for security teams as the decision may have come from the top leadership.

 - Identity and Access Management – Changes at multiple levels are required in order to ensure tracking and auditing of events taking place.
 This could relate to user access authorisations, new policies, violations and non-compliance.

 - Weakened Security Controls – Added pressures of financial stress and digital transformation on the organisations, security controls change is not just limited to email and firewall changes.
-This encompasses exceptions to current policies, changes to segmentation to ensure continued access and lots of unexpected changes without a security thought behind decisions.
+This encompasses exceptions to current policies, changes to segmentation to ensure continued access and lots of unexpected changes without security thought behind decisions.